How a local travel company designed American actress Drew Barrymore's Singapore itinerary within a week

 A week before Barrymore and her family were due to land in Singapore, the team at Marina Bay Sands – where the family would stay – learnt their guests wanted a ground handler to curate “bespoke and interesting activities” for their trip.

 The timeline was tight.
-But the luxury hotel had previously worked with Blue Sky Escapes and knew they'd be able to deliver as “a specialist in this realm of bespoke travel”, Tan said.
+But the luxury hotel knew Blue Sky Escapes would be able to deliver as “a specialist in this realm of bespoke travel”, Tan said.

 Founded by the 37-year-old in 2017 with her business partner and now-husband Chervin Chow, the Singapore-based boutique travel firm specialises in crafting “luxury, bespoke journeys” in over 60 destinations from Bhutan to the Faroe Islands.